About the Retired Teachers Chapter

 Programs and Benefits

-UFT retirees have access to a broad array of social, educational, legal and economic services.
-The entire 17th floor of union headquarters is devoted exclusively to retiree concerns and it’s one of the busiest floors in the 18 story Manhattan building.
-It’s where retirees come for answers to pension, health and economic concerns.
+UFT retirees have access to a broad array of social, educational, legal and retirement services.
+The entire 17th floor of union headquarters is devoted exclusively to retiree concerns and it’s one of the busiest floors in the 18 story Manhattan building where retirees seek answers to pension, health and retirement concerns.

-The Supplemental Health Insurance Program (SHIP), organized 30 years ago to provide a supplement to retiree benefits, provides low cost, unique health insurance coverage beyond that provided by the NYC Health Plans.
-Today, 43,146 members are enrolled in SHIP — 61,962 including spouses and domestic partners.
+The Supplemental Health Insurance Program (SHIP), organized in 1977 years ago to provide a supplement to retiree benefits, provides low cost, unique health insurance coverage beyond that provided by the NYC Health Plans.
+Today, nearly 90,000 members are enrolled in SHIP — including spouses and domestic partners.

 As automatic members of NYSUT, AFT and the AFL-CIO, retirees have access to insurance programs such as catastrophic illness coverage, legal advice and UFT approved elder law attorneys as well as the publications these organizations provide.

-The RTC keeps its members well informed through the retiree pages of the biweekly New York Teacher, quarterly newsletters, fliers and bulletins on the UFT web site.
-At retirement, each RTC retiree receives the Retiree Handbook, an encyclopedia of information.
-The chapter also keeps in touch through regular monthly meetings and two annual luncheons: a fall luncheon honoring new retirees and a spring luncheon for everyone.
+The RTC keeps its members well informed through the retiree pages of the New York Teacher, RTC newsletters, fliers and bulletins shared on the UFT web site.
+The chapter also keeps in touch through our RTC monthly meetings, two annual benefits meetings, and two luncheons per year: a fall luncheon honoring new retirees and a spring luncheon for all retirees.

 The RTC continues to work actively at all government levels to protect and improve retiree benefits.
 To keep the union’s voice strong, retirees are urged to stay active and contribute to COPE.